-Mr. Zempilas questions the Minister for Transport regarding a $10 million program to improve safety at children's crossings, seeking details on budget allocation, project scope, prioritization criteria, assessment of signage effectiveness, traffic warden funding, and expected safety outcomes.
+Mr. Zempilas questions the Minister for Transport regarding a $10 million program to improve safety at children’s crossings, seeking details on budget allocation, crossing locations, prioritization criteria, safety assessments, traffic warden funding, and expected safety outcomes.
+The Minister provides a breakdown of the budget, criteria for crossing selection, and expected safety improvements.

 Asked